1996–97 Toronto Raptors season

 The 1996–97 Toronto Raptors season was the second season for the Toronto Raptors in the National Basketball Association.

+Season summary

+Off-season

-The Raptors received the second overall pick in the 1996 NBA draft, and selected center Marcus Camby from the University of Massachusetts, and hired assistant Darrell Walker as their new head coach.
-During the off-season, the team signed free agent Walt Williams, acquired Popeye Jones from the Dallas Mavericks, acquired three-point specialist Hubert Davis from the New York Knicks, and signed John Long, who came out of his retirement.
-The team also signed Benoit Benjamin, but released him to free agency after only just four games.
+After finishing with a 21–61 record in their inaugural season, the Raptors received the second overall pick in the 1996 NBA draft, and selected center Marcus Camby from the University of Massachusetts.
+During the off-season, the team hired assistant coach Darrell Walker as their new head coach, signed free agent Walt Williams, acquired Popeye Jones from the Dallas Mavericks, acquired three-point specialist Hubert Davis from the New York Knicks, and signed John Long, who came out of his retirement.
+The team also signed Benoit Benjamin, but released him to free agency in November after only four games.

+Regular season

-Celebrating the 50th anniversary of the NBA, the Raptors started the regular season by wearing throwback uniforms of the Toronto Huskies in their season opener against the New York Knicks at the SkyDome on November 1, 1996, but lost to the Knicks, 107–99.
+Celebrating the 50th anniversary of the NBA in their regular season opener on November 1, 1996, the Raptors played against the New York Knicks at the SkyDome.
+The game marked the 50th anniversary of the first ever NBA game played, between the Knicks and the Toronto Huskies at Maple Leaf Gardens on November 1, 1946, back when the league was known as the BAA (Basketball Association of America).
+The Raptors wore throwback uniforms of the Huskies, but lost to the Knicks at home, 107–99; second-year star Damon Stoudamire finished with a double-double of 28 points and 10 assists, while Doug Christie added 24 points, 7 assists and 4 steals.

-The Raptors got off to a 3–3 start to the regular season, but then lost six straight games afterwards, and held a 17–29 record at the All-Star break.
+Under Walker and with the addition of Camby, Williams and Jones, the Raptors played around .500 in winning percentage with a 3–3 start to the regular season, but then posted a six-game losing streak afterwards, and later on held a 17–29 record at the All-Star break.
 At mid-season, the team re-signed free agent Oliver Miller after a brief stint with the Dallas Mavericks, and traded Acie Earl to the Milwaukee Bucks in exchange for second-year guard Shawn Respert, while signing free agents Reggie Slater and Clifford Rozier.
 The Raptors finished in last place in the Central Division with a 30–52 record, which was a nine-game improvement over their inaugural season.